-You can configure the meter to have in-flight compensation, which can improve alarm accuracy in some applications.
+You can configure the meter to have in-flight compensation, which can improve alarm accuracy in some applications, where a changing resistance relates to a physical variable, such as weight.

 Here's how it works....

-Imagine you have a storage container and you want to empty material from that container into a bin.
+Imagine you have a storage container and you want to empty a certain amount of material from that container into a bin.